thenumbernine/glapp-js/README.md

 I'm using [Ace](https://github.com/ajaxorg/ace) for the code editor.
 No complaints at all, integrating and using it is flawless.

+# GET parameters:

+- `pkg` = The package-name, referencing collections-of-files per-git-repo to load.
+If omitted then it is inferred from the rundir.
+- `dir` = The directory to start in.
+- `file` = The file to run.
+- `args` = JSON-encoded CLI arguments to be passed to the file.

 # Last

 - TODO maybe - pause button <-> pause the setinterval for the main event loop.